xbgmsharp/postgsail/README.md

 To understand the why and how, you might want to read [Why.md](https://github.com/xbgmsharp/postgsail/blob/main/Why.md)

+## Features

+- Automatically log your voyages without manually starting or stopping a trip.
+- Automatically capture the details of your voyages (boat speed, heading, wind speed, etc).
+- Timelapse video your trips, with or without time control.
+- Add custom notes to your logs.
+- Export to CSV, GPX, GeoJSON, KML and download your logs.
+- Aggregate your trip statistics: Longest voyage, time spent at anchorages, home ports etc.
+- See your moorages on a global map, with incoming and outgoing voyages from each trip.
+- Monitor your boat (position, depth, wind, temperature, battery charge status, etc.) remotely.
+- History: view trends.
+- Alert monitoring: get notification on low voltage or low fuel remotely.
+- Notification via email or PushOver, Telegram.
+- Offline mode.
+- Low Bandwidth mode.
+- Awesome statistics and graphs.
+- Create and manage your own dashboards.
+- Windy PWS (Personal Weather Station).
+- Engine Hours Logger.
+- Polar performance.
+- Anything missing? just ask!

 ## Cloud-hosted PostgSail

 Remove the hassle of running PostgSail yourself.
 Here you can skip the technical setup, the maintenance work and server costs by getting PostgSail on our reliable and secure PostgSail Cloud.
 Register and try for free at https://iot.openplotter.cloud/.